dubiousjim/yagh/README.md

 Finally, type *one of* the following:

-    sudo gmake install git-hg-again
+    sudo gmake install-git-hg-again
-    sudo gmake install git-remote-hg
+    sudo gmake install-git-remote-hg
-    sudo gmake install git-hg
+    sudo gmake install-git-hg

 (If you don't like using `sudo`, I expect you'll know what to do instead.)
 I say `gmake` to make it clear that you need to use GNU Make.
 On some systems, that's only installed under the name `make`.

 This will install our version of the chosen system.
-Only one such can be installed at a time; so if you want to evaluate a different one, you'll need to:
+Only one such can be enabled at a time.
+If you want to evaluate a different one, just give the command to install the new one, and the previous one will automatically be disabled.

+If you want to uninstall all this stuff, type:

     sudo gmake uninstall

-and then `install` the new one.

 ## How do the versions distributed here differ from their upstream originals? ##